top of page

 Some people may find pink noise irritating or distracting rather than calming.

 Exploring pink noise can be a valuable step toward better sleep and concentration.
-Consider trying pink noise through apps, sound machines, or download It for your phone to see if it fits your needs.
+Consider trying pink noise through apps, sound machines, or download it for your phone to see if it fits your needs.

 Comments